luc14n/LuciansLocalChatroom/README.md

 # Lucians Local Chatroom
 This is a project made for a computer networking class.
 The goal is to have a TCP client/server connection and allow coninuous chat over a local network.

+# Version 1.3
+Added peer-server encryption using an asymmetric key system then transferring to a symmetric key system.

 # Version 1.2
 Changed messages over to JSON packages.
 Allowed for each client to have an identifiable username set by the user.
 Allows for more functionality to be explored with being able to send more complex messages.
 Messages may still be seen by scraping network traffic and will most likely be the goal for v1.3